JamFox/wired.jamfox.dev/src/posts/month-of-2021-quantified/index.md

 ## Analysis

 And this is where we get to the numbers part of this quantified self post.
 The following is the analysis from a month in the aforementioned busiest semester of my life from 2021.

+For 27 days, from 2021-10-14 to 2021-11-10, I tracked every single second of my time with a total of 664 hours, 1 minute and 34 seconds of tracked time.
+I used [Toggl Track](https://toggl.com/track/) to track my time and export the results.

 ### Commute